phdata/archway/docs/architecture.md

 ## Archway API

-Archway API is the REST interface primally enabling functionality to it's UI counterpart but also a means for automation.
+Archway API is the REST interface primaly enabling functionality to it's UI counterpart but also a means for automation.

 ### Code